How do I choose the best pension provider?

 Accessibility of information:

-A pension provider should also make it easy for both you and your employees to access information about the scheme.
-This includes details about contributions, investment options, and the performance of the scheme.
+Your pension provider should also make it easy for both you and your employees to access information about the scheme.
+This includes details about contributions, investment options and the performance of the scheme.

 Gone are the days where pensions were all paper-based and the investor could only access the information annually when their statement arrived or when request in writing.
 Many pension providers now offer digital pensions which means that members can view their pension ‘on-demand.’
 With digital pensions, investors can make ad hoc contributions, amend their details and see how their pension is performing, online in real-time.